-Knowledgeable critics of this trend charge that these policies, especially as applied in the work place, seek mainly to privatize a broad range of statutory worker protections and to individualize the resolution of both contractual and statutory disputes, all for the employer's benefit.6
+Knowledgeable critics of this trend charge that these policies, especially as applied in the work place, seek mainly to privatize a broad range of statutory worker protections and to individualize the resolution of both contractual and statutory disputes, all for the employer's benefit.10 More strident critics charge that such arrangements amount to the resurrection of the "yellow dog" contract,11 the specific abuse of worker First

-6 See Julius G. Getman, The Supreme Court on Unions, Why Labor Law is Failing American Workers, Cornell University Press, 2016, at Ch.
+10 See Julius G. Getman, The Supreme Court on Unions, Why Labor Law is Failing American Workers, Cornell University Press, 2016, Ch.
 8 "The Supreme Court and Arbitration," pp 160-189.